RooAGI/Roo-VectorDB/README.md

 ## Commercial License

-Use of the compiled software is governed by the ROOAGI Evaluation License, which grants a free 90-day trial with a limit of 50,000 vectors.
-A commercial license is required after the trial period or if the vector limit is exceeded.
+You can start building with ROOAGI right away using the Evaluation License, which supports up to 50,000 vectors per table.
+When your project grows, simply upgrade to a commercial license to unlock full scalability and advanced features.

-For details, please contact lw@rooagi.com or visit our website: https://rooagi.com/.
+For more information or to request a commercial license, visit [rooagi.com](https://rooagi.com/).

 ## Thanks